grasshousedev/My-bolg-page-using-Next.js/_content/what-we-do/fiduciary-financial-planning.md

     button_text: Check Your Progress
     new_window: true
     url: https://connect.emaplan.com/6p
+  leading_text: |-
-  leading_text: Are you on track to achieve your financial goals?
+    ## Are you on track to achieve your financial goals?
-  template: call-to-action-button
+  template: ema-call-to-action
 - bullet_points:
   - template: bullet-point-content
-    text: '### Establish your financial goals and priorities'
+    text: 'Establish your financial goals and priorities'
   - template: bullet-point-content
-    text: '### Organize all aspects of your financial life'
+    text: 'Organize all aspects of your financial life'
   - template: bullet-point-content
-    text: '### Analyze your financial situation and resources'
+    text: 'Analyze your financial situation and resources'
   - template: bullet-point-content
-    text: '### Develop and discuss your financial recommendations'
+    text: 'Develop and discuss your financial recommendations'
   - template: bullet-point-content
-    text: '### Implement a plan of action to achieve your goals'
+    text: 'Implement a plan of action to achieve your goals'
   - template: bullet-point-content
-    text: '### Review your progress and adjust your plan accordingly'
+    text: 'Review your progress and adjust your plan accordingly'
   color_options:
     bg_color: '#CCEBFF'
   header_icon: /v1546980898/icon-financial-planning-process.svg